Political leanings: Conservative/Republican

 As a super PAC, the group can accept unlimited contributions, but it must disclose its donors and cannot coordinate with campaign committees or campaigns on its independent expenditures.

-According to the most recent Federal Election Commission data available, the Senate Leadership Fund has raised a little over $43 million in the 2020 election cycle, and spent $8.4 million, including about $1.6 million on independent expenditures — a term the FEC uses for advertising that “expressly advocates” for the election or defeat of a specific candidate.
+According to the Federal Election Commission, the Senate Leadership Fund has raised nearly $167 million in the 2020 election cycle, as of Aug.
+31. Through Oct.
+16, the fund has spent $165 million on independent expenditures — a term the FEC uses for advertising that “expressly advocates” for the election or defeat of a specific candidate.

-The group’s largest donors in 2020 include Stephen A. Schwarzman, CEO of the investment firm Blackstone, and Timothy Mellon, chairman of transportation company Pan Am Systems.
-Schwarzman donated $10 million and Mellon 2.5 million, while Singer donated $2 million.
+The group’s two top donors in 2020 are Las Vegas casino owner Sheldon Adelson and his wife, Miriam, who combined have contributed $50 million.
+Other large donors include Stephen A. Schwarzman, CEO of the investment firm Blackstone, and Timothy Mellon, chairman of transportation company Pan Am Systems.
+Schwarzman and Mellon each donated $20 million.

 The Senate Leadership Fund spent about $127 million during the 2018 campaign season, including $95 million on independent expenditures.